FayeRaven/542-Project/README.md

 # 542-Project

+This project was created as part of a project for CIS 542 at UMass Dartmouth

 This code is designed to take in 2 directories and compare each file in the first directory to each file in the second directory.
 It will print the number of files, along with the files themselves, that share the same hash values but